Please visit this page for information about pediatric leukemia.

 Symptoms of Leukemia

 As the leukemia cells grow in the blood and bone marrow, they crowd out normal hematopoietic stem cells, which then are unable to produce normal numbers of white cells (which fight infection), red blood cells (which carry oxygen through your body) and platelets (which help your blood to clot after an injury).
 This makes it hard for normal blood cells to do their work — and that’s when symptoms develop.
 You may develop anemia (not enough red blood cells), leukopenia (not enough white blood cells) or thrombocytopenia (not enough platelets).
 Learn about specific symptoms.

 Types of Leukemia

-- Acute myeloid leukemia (AML): AML affects myeloid cells and grows quickly.
-It accounts for more than 13,780 new cases of leukemia each year.
+- Acute myeloid leukemia (AML): AML is the most common type of aggressive leukemia in adults.
+This cancer involves rapid growth of abnormal myeloid cells and grows very quickly, leading to very high numbers of white blood cells or very low numbers of white blood cells.
+It accounts for more than 19,500 new cases of leukemia each year.
 It occurs mostly in adults.